jrcasso/jrcasso/README.md

 ## Hi there 👋

-I'm Justin!
+I tinker around many of the broad areas in tech.
 Over the years my interests have revolved around devops tooling, automation/orchestration, and scientific computing.
+I also dable in embedded systems programming, particularly in the context of IoT.

-Here's some work I think is cool/useful and would like to share:
+Anyways, here are some projects I think are cool or useful.
+Let me know what you think.

 ---
 ### Web Application Templates